Triple-Whale/triple-whale-public-apis/examples/node/README.md

 ### "I don't like how you did ___ in this example"

 - We're always looking to improve; submit a pull request and we'll gladly review it!

+### "Docker isn't working for me"

+- Ensure you have Docker installed on your machine

+- @TODO: Add more troubleshooting steps; not yet complete